kylead10/image_searcher/README.md

-this react project utilises "UNSPLASH-API" to get you
+this react project utilises "UNSPLASH-API" to get you multiple pictures of any searched